kchan139/CO1027-assignment2/README.md

 Programming Fundamentals - Second Assignment

-Not a very well-designed program but works
+Not a very well-designed program, but it works